elixirschool/elixirschool/lessons/en/storage/cachex.md

 ## Statistics and Monitoring

-Enable statistics collection with hooks:
+Using hooks, we can enable statistics collection in Cachex.
+Let's look at an example scenario to see what statistics are available:

 ```elixir
 import Cachex.Spec